moof2k/kerasify/README.md

     KerasModel model;
     model.LoadModel("example.model");

-    // Create a 1D Tensor for input data.
+    // Create a 1D Tensor on length 10 for input data.
     Tensor in(10);
     in.data_ = {{0, 1, 2, 3, 4, 5, 6, 7, 8, 9}};